 A shutdown is not the time to maintain radio silence and these activities will help you survive and capitalise should one occur, but in reality, you shouldn’t be waiting until then – you should be doing this now!

-To find out more about ways to build and communicate with your database, make sure you register for my upcoming Real Estate Brilliance seminar.
+To find out more about ways to build and communicate with your database, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar.